near/NEPs/specs/Standards/Sould Bound Token/README.md

 /// Revoked tokens should not be listed in a wallet.
 /// Must be emitted by an SBT registry. type Revoke {
-  ctr: AccountId  // SBT Contract revoking the tokens
+  ctr: AccountId;  // SBT Contract revoking the tokens
   tokens: []u64;  // list of token ids. memo?: string;  // optional message
 }